 This trackable, auditable central source of truth becomes the basis for productive vendor relationships."

-By moving vendor communications from your inbox and centralising them in a contract repository, you can make accurate and informed decisions about your vendor base at any moment - especially useful during periods of consolidation of negotiation.
+By moving vendor communications from your inbox and centralising them in a contract repository software, you can make accurate and informed decisions about your vendor base at any moment - especially useful during periods of consolidation of negotiation.

 See everything in one place with Gatekeeper